Jbleezy/BO2-Reimagined/README.md

 * Removed player damage
 * Upgraded: increases slippery spot duration by 50%
 * Upgraded: increases chain explosion radius by 50%
+* Buildable table model disappears immediately after weapon is taken from it
 * Added teddy bear to buildable table after weapon is taken from it
 * Teddy bear standing up means weapon is not available from Mystery Box
 * Teddy bear lying down means weapon is available from Mystery Box